dilloncooper15/mssql-docker/README.md

 # Generating .env file
-In order to authenticate with the database, you will need to create a `.env` file by executing the following steps:
+In order to authenticate with the database, you will need to create a `.env` file by executing the following steps: <br>
-0. Navigate to the project's directory.
+1. Navigate to the project's directory.
-1. `. ./shell_scripts/create_env_variables.sh`
+2. `. ./shell_scripts/create_env_variables.sh`
-2. `create_env_file <INSERT PASSWORD HERE>`
+3. `create_env_file <INSERT PASSWORD HERE>`

 # Running MS SQL Server image from local build